Spike and Mike's Festival of Animation

 Spike and Mike's Festival of Animation is a presentation of award-winning animated short films, annually touring throughout theaters, film festivals or college campuses in the United States.

 Background

-The festival premieres annually in the La Jolla (Village) neighborhood seated in San Diego, California then tours to theatres, film festivals, and college campuses currently in about a dozen North American cities.
+The festival premieres annually in the La Jolla neighborhood, situated in San Diego, California, then tours to theatres, film festivals, and college campuses, currently in about a dozen North American cities.